 We are also actively engaged with several external partners in other research partnerships and efforts.
-In February 2015, we signed a partnership agreement with France's Institut National de la Recherche Agronomique (National Institute of Agricultural Research) to facilitate the exchange of information and increase collaboration in key research areas related to agriculture, industrial production, environment and nutrition.
-The five-year agreement prioritizes three areas: precision and sustainable agriculture, human and animal nutrition, and biobased chemistry/industrial biotechnology.
-We also maintain the eRcane research facility on Reunion Island to develop new sugarcane varieties.
+Faced with the pressure of the beet yellows virus in 2020, we organized with other competitors in the industry to obtain the temporary reauthorization of neonicotinoid insecticides, as well as financial and technical support from the French government.
+In parallel, we have joined with the National Research Institute for Agriculture, Food and the Environment and the Sugar Beet Technical Institute on a National Research and Innovation Plan intended to accelerate the transition to neonicotinoid-free sugar beet cultivation and to protect pollinators during the transition period.
+We also maintain the eRcane research facility on Réunion Island to develop new sugarcane varieties.
 Located off the eastern coast of Madagascar, the island has many diverse climates, providing us with the opportunity to test crop varieties for each of the global markets that we participate in, and in particular, Brazil and Asia.
 Through this process, we seek to continually improve our crop varieties, by developing varieties with higher energy and sugar yields.